DWiechert/soundcloud-util/README.md

 * **[sync](#sync)**

 ## Overview
 This is a command line utility to download and sync songs from SoundCloud to your local disk.
-This utility **requires Java 8 to run**.
+This utility **requires** Java 8 to run.

 ### download
 Allows the downloading of indiviaul song(s) or all songs by individual artist(s).